 - intellectual property awareness (copyright, trademarks, designs, patents)

 - access to a wide range of online databases including: market research, grant finder, business factsheets, premises identifier

 To make an appointment, contact Maria Lannon by calling 07983 529139 or emailing email@example.com

-Teesside University's business support service, The Forge, supports innovative businesses with big ideas and ambitions.
+Teesside University's business support service helps innovative businesses with big ideas and ambitions.

-TEDCO Business Support is a team of experienced and driven business support experts who help enterprising individuals start and grow companies.
-They are the North East partner for Virgin Start-Up Loans.
+TEDCO Business Support has a team of experienced business support experts who help enterprising individuals start and grow companies.
+They are the north east partner for Virgin Start-Up Loans.

 Ask your business advisor for more information about the government's Start Up Loans programme.
 You can borrow up to £25,000, repayable over 1–5 years.
 You'll also get 12 months of free mentoring.

 Tees Valley Business offer the Start-Up, Scale-Up programme.
 A dedicated business consultant will work with you to understand your business goals, then develop a package of support for your unique start-up needs.
 You could also be eligible for a Start-Up, Scale-Up grant of up to £10,000 to directly support the creation of new jobs.